 1. Change position regularly

 To prevent pressure sores developing, try to reduce the pressure on the vulnerable parts of your body.
 Making a slight alteration to your position every 20 minutes during the day will help to prevent skin damage.
 If you are seated this could take the form of rolling slightly from cheek to cheek in the chair.
 You could set a timer to remind you or a carer to help you change position.

 Eat a well balanced diet, to ensure that you are not short of any essential nutrients.
 Your skin needs nutrients to keep it health, and even a short period of not eating well increases the risk of skin damage.
-A nutritious diet is particularly important if you are unwell with flu for example.
+A nutritious diet is particularly important if you are unwell with flu, for example.

 You are more at risk of pressure ulcers if your skin is sweaty, swollen or broken, so it's important to make sure your skin remains clean and dry.
 You or a carer should check for damaged areas on your skin every day.
 On dark skin a pressure sore could look purple or blue, and on pale skin it could look red.
 Reddened areas should fade within minutes when pressure is relieved.
 If they do not, seek advice from a district nurse.

-Moving from wheelchair to chair or bed can cause pressure problems.
-Make sure you know how to transfer yourself (or the person you care for) safely, and that you are using lifting equipment correctly.
+Moving from wheelchair to chair or bed can cause pressure damage.
+Make sure you know how to transfer yourself safely without sliding or dragging on your skin, and that you are using lifting equipment correctly.
 If you have a carer, ensure that they understand the importance of protecting your skin and supporting you to transfer from place to place safely.
-Avoid sliding and pushing when this may result in friction on the skin.
+Avoid sliding and pushing when this may result in tugging or friction on the skin.

 Learn the correct positioning for your body, and get the right support in place.
 This will improve your comfort and avoid pressure building up, particularly when you are seated.
 An Occupational Therapist can advise you on the right way to position yourself and can supply the right equipment to help.
 Our information on posture may be useful.